panjd123/D3QN-Snake/README.md

 This is the default parameter.
 Under this parameter, the convergence speed of the model is slightly slower.
 It takes 15 minutes to see the effect, and it can reach a better level in a few hours.

+### Reward

+- eat: +1.2
+- get close to the food: +0.1
+- get away from the food: -0.3
+- die: -2

 ## Preset Model Description

-- The training history of the preset model of 'visual=2' is stored in 'history-2022-12-18-03-28-52', and the average score after 5 hours of training is $28.10 $food
+- The training history of the preset model of `visual=2` is stored in `history-2022-12-18-03-28-52`, and the average score after 5 hours of training is $28.10$ food

-- 'history-2022-12-18-09-38-36' stores the training history of the preset model with 'visual=1', and the average score after one hour of training is $20.58 $food
+- The training history of the preset model of `visual=1` is stored in `history-2022-12-18-09-38-36`, and the average score after 1 hour of training is $20.58$ food

 > It seems that the above models have not really converged